 QLC+ has been tested with the following OSC controllers:

+- Open Stage Control

-• TouchOSC.
-A predefined input profile is ready to use for the Mix16 layout.
+- TouchOSC.
+A predefined input profile is ready to use for the Mix16 and Automat5 layouts.

+- · Pure Data

 The Peperoni Output plugin supports USB-DMX output devices produced by Peperoni Light.